Eltham Project - a place to call home

 The Eltham Refugee

-Housing and Support Project provides accommodation and settlement support
+Housing and Support Project was delivered in partnership with St Vincent's Health Australia to provide accommodation and settlement support

 to newly arrived refugees from Syria and Iraq.